uribench/software-engineering-handbook/Guides/Continuous Improvement/Rewrite or Refactor.md

 better approach.

 But Lidl and DHL are not the only ones who made bad experiences.
 A major Health-tech company had stopped a big rewrite project around the year 2000.
-INstead, it was decided to pick up the existing product software from before the rewrite.
+Instead, it was decided to pick up the existing product software from before the rewrite.
 As a consequence, since then it has been evolving to a successful, maintainable and extensible software platform with regular releases for different diagnostic X-ray modalities.